Cross-border commuter card

 In principle, the issuance of a cross-border commuter card requires approval from the Federal Employment Agency .
 A labor market review is conducted to ensure that the employment will not have a negative impact on the German labor market.
 To apply for approval from the Federal Employment Agency, a declaration of employment status must usually be submitted.
 The review by the Federal Employment Agency is only waived if the activity does not require approval.

 The cross-border commuter card is a special work-related permit pursuant to Section 12 of the Residence Ordinance for third-country nationals and Swiss nationals who reside in a neighboring country of Germany and regularly commute to Germany for work.
 It differs fundamentally from traditional residence permits in that it does not grant permanent residence, but only entitles the holder to pursue the approved activity.
 It is issued by the responsible immigration authority at the place of work and generally requires the approval of the Federal Employment Agency following a prior labor market assessment.
-This particularly benefits workers moving abroad and Swiss nationals, who are subject to special regulations under the EU-Switzerland Agreement on the Free Movement of Persons.
+This particularly benefits workers moving abroad and Swiss nationals, who are subject to special regulations under the EU-Switzerland Free Movement of Persons Agreement.